Visa Bulletin October 2025: Key Updates

 Your position in line is determined by your priority date, assigned when you file an immigrant petition (Form I-140 or Form I-130).
 When your priority date becomes "current," you have reached the front of the line.

-How do I read the visa bulletin chart?
+How do I read the Visa Bulletin chart?

-How do I read the visa bulletin chart?
+How do I read the Visa Bulletin chart?

 The USCIS Visa Bulletin can be confusing.
 If you need help understanding how to read it and finding your priority date, check out our comprehensive guide: USCIS Visa Bulletin Explained: Step-by-Step Guide.